sclorg/s2i-perl-container/5.26-mod_fcgid/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-perl-container.
 In that repository you also can find another versions of Perl environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7` and the Fedora Dockerfile is called `Dockerfile.fedora`.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 `Dockerfile.rhel8` and the Fedora Dockerfile is called `Dockerfile.fedora`.